CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 The Visual Studio manifest designer allows you to update the manifest file without editing the raw XML of the file.

-In this task, you will create a app manifest file that is used in the next task to create a app package.
+In this task, you will create an app manifest file that is used in the next task to create an app package.

 1. In Solution Explorer, double-click the Package.appxmanifest file.
 If the manifest file is already open in the XML code view, Visual Studio prompts you to close the file.